protonemedia/laravel-splade-docs/splade-vs-livewire.md

 ## Components

 Livewire works by building **Livewire-specific** Components.
 It has its own syntax in Blade templates with `wire:*` attributes and directives.
 Splade works with Laravel's *native* [Blade Components](https://laravel.com/docs/9.x/blade) and Vue Components.
-Though some features of Splade require a single Middleware (like the SPA-navigation features), it doesn't need a custom compiler or engine to work.
+Though some features of Splade require a single Middleware (like the SPA-navigation features), you don't need to create *Splade-specific* components, it's all just Blade and Vue.

 To summarize:
 * Splade doesn't need the creation of *special* components as it uses native Laravel and Vue implementations to achieve reactivity.